finos/legend-sdlc/docs/project-structure-extraction.md

     Eclipse Collections, Jackson, `maven-model`, and `plexus-utils`.
-10. ✅ Move the read-side classes into the new module. ~~Keep the same Java package (`org.finos.legend.sdlc.server.project`) to minimize source-level breakage.~~ *(Superseded, per the banner above: moved to the re-architecture's `org.finos.legend.sdlc.structure` packages; see `project-structure-migration.md`.)*
+10. ✅ Move the read-side classes into the new module. ~~Keep the same Java package (`org.finos.legend.sdlc.server.project`) to minimize source-level breakage.~~ *(Superseded, per the banner above: moved to the re-architecture's `org.finos.legend.sdlc.project.structure` packages; see `project-structure-migration.md`.)*
 11. ✅ Add `legend-sdlc-project-structure` as a dependency of `legend-sdlc-server`.
 12. ✅ Update `ProjectStructureUpdater`, config, and extension classes in `legend-sdlc-server`